-The Resident Advisor Recruitment and Selection Period is now open!
+The Resident Advisor Recruitment and Selection Period for Fall 2021 is now open!

 Being a Resident Advisor (RA) can be one of the most enriching and rewarding experiences of your college career.
 The relationships you develop and the leadership training and experience you gain will serve you long beyond the time that you are a staff member with UNCP Housing and Residence Life.
 However, the RA position is also very challenging and can be hard to balance.
 We encourage applicants to familiarize themselves with the responsibilities and expectations of being an RA before applying.
 You can do this by reading the job description, attending information sessions and talking to your RA or other University Housing staff members.
 These contacts will help you decide if the position is right for you and can help you with being prepared for the interview process.

 We are looking for enthusiastic, outgoing, and passionate individuals who are willing to work with the always growing diversity of students who live within our residential communities.
 In addition, we are seeking individuals with an active interest in helping enhance the quality of life for students through community building, programming, mentoring, support and being an overall great role model.

 NOTE: Applications open on Sunday, January 10 and will remain open until Sunday, February 28, 2021 @ 11:59pm.

 (All activities listed below are REQUIRED for applicants to be considered for hire.)

 Housing and Residence Life is committed to recruiting and selecting a diverse and inclusive workforce.
 We recognize that diversity expands far beyond race and ethnicity and It is our desire to hire staff members that represents many different cultures, backgrounds and differences and is reflective of the diversity of our student body and campus community.
 We further believe that every person brings a unique perspective and experience that can be used to advance the mission of our department and university and support our students in a meaningful way.